jbweston/nord/README.rst

 **This package is a work in progress -- it is not in a usable state***

+.. doc-start

 Overview
 --------

+.. overview

 Nord is a client for interacting with the `NordVPN`_ service.

-At its core is a high-level Python API that supports operations such as connecting to the server in a given country that is most likely to give you the best performance.
-Nord also contains components that expose this API as a command line tool, and as a web service and a frontend.
+At its core is a high-level Python API for interacting both with the web service provided by NordVPN, and for connecting to VPN servers using the OpenVPN client.

+Nord also contains components that expose this API as a command line tool, and (soon) as a web service and frontend.

 .. _NordVPN: https://nordvpn.com

+.. overview-end

 Licence
 -------